Station House Playgroup

 We have experienced staff who have, and are continually updating their training to meet the needs of individual children.

-Our latest addition to the staff team specialist in communications and is undergoing Makaton training
+Our latest addition to the staff team specialist in communications

 Where appropriate we have additional staff who can provide additional support